19045 Farmington Road

 • Touch Screen Input for Setup and Function Control

-• High Resolution Graphics (Digital and Analog Outputs of SVGA)
+• High Resolution Graphics (Digital and Analog Outputs)

 • USB ports for connecting Keyboard and Mouse